pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 {% include watermarking/sampling.html %}

-LLM knobs you may have heard of, like `termperature` and `min-p`, control aspects of this distribution (e.g. how "sharp" it is, or how distinct options there are), but the process we're talking about here is always the same.
+LLM knobs you may have heard of, like `temperature` and `min-p`, control aspects of this distribution (e.g. how "sharp" it is, or how many distinct options there are), but the process we're talking about here is always the same.

 ## Stage 2: Sample Two Tokens